otoolep/questdb.io/docs/intPROGRAM.md

 - Any language that already has a Postgres adapter (R, Python, etc.).
 - Any tool in the Postgres ecosystem.
 - QuestDB's time-series and performance capabilities.
-- Await-free multi-user experience thanks to QuestDB's smart thread management.
+- Await-free multi-user experience thanks to QuestDB's smart multithreading management.

 ## Influx Line Protocol